 Dedicated professionals — in the Center for Learning and Teaching, the offices of Off-Campus Study, International Programs, Health Professions Advising, and Student Fellowships and Research — join with our faculty to support and advise students as they navigate their journey through Bowdoin and prepare themselves for opportunities beyond the campus.

 For over 200 years, Bowdoin has recognized the importance of a commitment to the common good.
 This, along with William Dewitt Hyde’s Offer of the College, has served as the cornerstone of our educational mission.
 Intensive faculty discussion has shaped Bowdoin’s curriculum, with distribution requirements that encourage exploration and broaden students’ capacities to view and interpret the world from a variety of perspectives in an interpretation of what the “Offer of the College” means for the twenty-first century.
 With more than forty majors to choose from, students uncover their passion and the intellectual satisfaction of pursuing a topic in depth.

 To learn more about a Bowdoin education, I invite you to read Bowdoin’s Statement on a Liberal Education and to spend time exploring this website.
-A Bowdoin education prepares students for the unknown and changing future; it prepares them to become learners for life, who will adapt to, and ultimately do, many different things, who will know how to ask important and fruitful questions and to pursue answers critically and effectively, and who will be leaders in all walks of life.
+Through an emphasis on intellectual inquiry based on creativity, reason, and inspiration, a Bowdoin education prepares students to appreciate, apply, and generate knowledge, and to embrace and shape the future - in short, to be leaders in all walks of life.

-Dean for Academic Affairs and Professor of Music
+Interim Dean for Academic Affairs and William R. Kenan Jr. Professor of the Humanities in Gender, Sexuality, and Women's Studies